QuentinHsu/JavaDevStudy/README.md

 Record some Java development study content, to learn back-end development.

-And I'm also a front-end developer。
+And I'm also a front-end developer.

 2020, it's really difficult.